NikkaLuna/ai-datalakehouse-bronze-etl/README.md

 --------------------------------------------

 One of the more valuable lessons in this project was a platform tradeoff.

+This ended up being one of the most useful parts of the project, because it forced me to choose between forcing a tool choice and keeping the pipeline practical, stable, and queryable.

 I initially attempted to use **Delta Lake** for the Bronze layer in AWS Glue, including Glue job parameters for Delta configuration.
 In practice, this led to repeated path-resolution issues and unreliable behavior in Glue.